Shriya-Chauhan/Intern_task/README.md

 The Home component renders the `/` route and displays a user-friendly interface.
 It consists of a centered message and a link to create and join a meeting.
 The link is only displayed if a `meetingId` is provided and the current URL doesn't have a meeting ID.

-**Meet Component**
+**🤝 Meet Component**

-The Meet component is responsible for rendering the `/meeting/:meetingId` route.
-It enables the functionality for conducting meetings and differentiates between admin and regular user roles.
-Here's how it works:
+The Meet component plays a crucial role in our application, handling the `/meeting/:meetingId` route.
+It empowers us to conduct seamless meetings while distinguishing between admin and regular user roles.
+Let's dive into how it works:

-- When an admin clicks on the link provided on the `/` route, they are redirected to the meeting page.
+👩‍💼 When an admin clicks on the link provided on the `/` route, they are instantly redirected to the meeting page.

-- The admin is automatically added to the meeting as a participant with the `group_call_host` preset, giving them administrative privileges.
+🔐 The admin is automatically added to the meeting as a participant with the `group_call_host` designation, granting them administrative privileges.

-- The link from the address bar can be shared with candidates or regular users.
+🔗 The link from the address bar can be easily shared with candidates or regular users.

-- When a candidate opens the shared link, they join the meeting as a regular user without administrative privileges.
+👤 When a candidate opens the shared link, they join the meeting as a regular user, devoid of administrative privileges.

-- For every regular user, the Meet component starts emitting screenshots of their video to our Python server (more details on this in the next section).
+📸 For every regular user, the Meet component takes charge of capturing and sending screenshots of their video to our Python server (more details on this in the next section).

+By seamlessly managing the different roles and responsibilities within our meetings, the Meet component ensures a smooth and productive collaboration experience. 🚀✨
 ```jsx

 import { useState, useEffect, useRef } from 'react';